noltron000-coursework/BEW-2-5_how-i-roll/docs/README.md

 1. run `go run ./server.go` in terminal.
 1. navigate to `localhost:8080` in a browser of your choice.

-### Special Note about Heroku
+### Special Note
 At the moment, this repo has been split to get heroku working properly.
-This is the main repo, and the sister repo for Heroku is located [here](https://dashboard.heroku.com/apps/how-i-roll).
-It's used to make the Heroku app behave.
-For now, it uses Heroku's CLI as opposed to GitHub, so it isn't as accessible.
-In future versions, this sister app will be moved first to a second repo in github, and then combined with this one.
+This is the main repo, and the sister repo for Heroku is located [here]().

 ## Sources
 1. [Wikipedia](https://en.wikipedia.org/wiki/Dice_notation)